Help

 • DON'T CLICK THE LINK: You didn't win anything.
 There is no surprise mint or limited time deal.
 Repeat after me: "just don't click the link."

-• NEVER GIVE OUT YOUR MNEMONIC PASSPHRASE OR PRIVATE KEY: There is absolutely no reason to send anyone your mnemonic phrase or private key.
+• NEVER GIVE OUT YOUR MNEMONIC PASSPHRASE OR PRIVATE KEY: There is absolutely no reason to send anyone your mnemonic phrase, pass phrase, password, or private key.
 Never ever do it.

 • ALWAYS USE OFFICIAL SOURCES: Trust, but verify.
 Go directly to the source and check for yourself.